 The Composition of Byzantine Glass Mosaic Tesserae

-Welcome to the database of sites and sources of Byzantine mosaic glass tesserae.
+Welcome to the database of sites and sources of Roman and Medieval wall mosaics and glass tesserae.
 Follow the links on the left to enter one of three databases:

-- 'Structures' records buildings (4C-15C) where we have archaeological evidence (finds) of glass wall mosaics.
+- 'Structures' records buildings from the Roman and medieval worlds where we have archaeological evidence (finds) of glass wall and/or vault mosaics.

-- 'Texts' contains records of primary Byzantine sources which mention mosaics (in development).
+- 'Texts' contains records of primary Byzantine sources which mention mosaics (this is being expanded to include Roman and medieval sources).

 - 'References' is a bibliographical database of modern scientific publications about glass mosaics.

-The databases can be searched or browsed for information and the method should be straight forward.
+The databases can be searched or browsed for information and the method should be straightforward.
+The databases are on-going and are continually being added to; if you spot omissions or errors, please contact us.

 - We have not included structures for which there is only evidence of glass mosaics on floors.